CenterForTheBuiltEnvironment/mave/README.md

 Mave is a tool for automated measurement and verification.
 At it's most simple, the aim is to read energy consumption data from before and after a retrofit (pre-retrofit and post-retrofit data) and to predict how much energy the retrofit saved.
-Mave does this by training a models to the data and using the best model to predict energy consumption during a different period.
+Mave does this by training a model to the data and using the best model to predict energy consumption during a different period.